 By Lynne Young, M.Ed., ATC

-Did You Know That Concussions Are Brain Injuries?
+Did You Know that Concussions Are Brain Injuries?

 Current medical studies indicate that brain injuries by any name necessitate a more thorough medical evaluation and conservative management plan.
-The best-case scenario for return to play following a brain injury (even if signs and symptoms clear within minutes) is seven to 10 days, which I will discuss later in this article.
+The best-case scenario for return to play following a brain injury (even if signs and symptoms clear within minutes) is seven to ten days, which I will discuss later in this article.

 What exactly is a concussion?